Learn with Hilary

 Weave your own grocery basket

 Chicken Shed Studio, Schumacher College, Dartington, Devon

-Make your own lovely foraging basket to take gathering in hedgerows and woods.
+Make your own lovely grocery basket for market day shopping.
 Learn the ancient craft of willow weaving on this two day course in the capable hands of master craftswoman Hilary Burns.
 The size and complexity you will achieve will depend on whether you are a complete beginner or have some previous experience of the craft.

 Hilary Burns is a basket maker and founder of the ‘Basketry & Beyond’ Festival, and is a member of the Devon Guild of Craftsmen and the New Craftsmen.
 Having originally trained in textiles, she initially began making baskets in London using recycled material.
 Moving to Devon thirty years ago, Hilary became interested in using natural and sustainable materials – namely willow – and currently grows a collection of many different varieties on the Dartington estate.
 Between November and March, Hilary harvests the crops, drying the rods and re-soaking for weaving as required throughout the year.

 Her basketwork is based on traditional techniques used in a contemporary way, using heavy willow to give her pieces a robust, chunky and natural looking style.
 Beginners and those with some experience are welcome on this course.

 For more information, please email:

 Round willow market basket